 During the '90s I wrote freelance articles for a variety of publications, including PC Magazine.

 It will be quite a lot of work to get this material online; I offer no timeframe.
-Only some of the material is available to me electronically, making it even more work.
+Only some of the material is not available to me electronically, making it even more work.
 Stay tuned.